 In league with the Death, Devil, and Tower cards, the Hanged Man often gives people the creeps.
 This card is the 12th trump of the Major Arcana, which has 22 cards.
 The cards in the Major Arcana depict the major events, places, circumstances, and figures that most people will run into in their lifetime.

 Card Description and Deck Location

 The card depicts a pittura infamante, which is an image of a man hanging upside-down by one ankle.
 This was a common form of punishment for traitors in Italy.
 With this imagery, the Hanged Man card suggests ultimate surrender, sacrifice, or a suspension in time.

-The solemn face of the man suggests he is hanging from the tree by his own accord.
+The solemn face of the man suggests he is hanging from the tree of his own accord.
 His expression has been interpreted to mean that he has sacrificed himself for someone else.
-So the card doesn't necessarily connect to punishment or criminality, and can actually be interpreted as the card of the martyr.
+So the card doesn't necessarily connect to punishment or criminality and can actually be interpreted as the card of the martyr.

 The Hanged Man in most decks is either hanging from a tree or a cross.
 Trees play a central part in several myths throughout the world.

 In some decks, the Hanged Man has a halo around his head, which signals spiritual enlightenment.
 This symbolism would be appropriate for an interpretation of the card as that of the martyr.

 His right foot is bound to the tree while his left foot hangs loose.
 This could represent that the Hanged Man is feeling stuck because his conscious and subconscious are not working together.
 However, he still has a chance to break free.